-We’ll focus on what you can do to the get the most out of your shoes, and what to watch out for as your climbing shoes start to age.
+Whatever the reason, in this article we will share with you a few tips on how to get the most out of your shoes, and what to watch out for as your climbing shoes start to age.

-Many dedicated climbers will have a rotating cast when it comes to their climbing shoe quiver.
+Here’s the trick; many dedicated climbers will have a rotating cast when it comes to their climbing shoe quiver.
 They’ll keep a pair for their hard attempts and projecting, while they might also have a pair of beater gym shoes they do their endurance laps in.
-The peek window of for optimal performance with a shoe will typically be right after the break in period.
+The peek window for optimal performance with a shoe will typically be right after the break-in period.

 The shoe has had time to mold to your foot, but is still nice and precise.
 Once these shoes start to break down, they then become the training or warm-up shoe.
 This maximizes your use by conserving the rubber on the high-end pair and putting in the real mileage with the older ones.
 This way, you’ll always have a set of fresh sharp shoes.

-At this point it’ll be up to you as to how long you hold onto an old pair.
-There are some ways you can increase the friction but eventually a hole will wear through if kept long enough.
-You’ll probably want to avoid having to smear with your bare toes.
+At this point, it’ll be up to you as to how long you hold onto an old pair.
+There are some ways you can improve their grip, but eventually, a hole will wear through completely if not resoled.
+You’ll probably want to avoid having to smear with your bare feet.

-It is possible to resole a climbing shoe, meaning, to replace the rubber with a new patch and hence prolong its life.
-If resoled early enough, a shoe can be resoled up to five or six times!
-This has many benefits from reducing waste, saving money, and avoiding the break-in period a pair of brand-new shoes require.
+It is possible to resole a climbing shoe, which involves replacing the outer sole with new rubber to prolong the shoe life.
+This has many benefits; from reducing waste, saving money, and avoiding the break-in period a pair of brand-new shoes require.

 For the best result, you’ll want to get your shoes resoled before the rand is exposed.
-Otherwise, the rand will also have to be replaced.
-While most places do offer rand replacement, it will cost you more and will reduce the amount of times you can resole the shoe.
+While most places do offer rand replacement, it will cost you more and will reduce the number of times you can resole the shoe.

 No edge shoes will function similarly, though the design of the rubber is a bit different.
 The sole will wrap all the way around the toe and the rand will be hidden well beneath.
 The drill is the same however: try to get it redone before the under-layer peaks through.

-Closure systems: Beyond rubber wear, occasionally climbing shoes do breakdown else where.
+Closure systems: Beyond rubber wear, occasionally climbing shoes do breakdown elsewhere.
 A common point of failure is the closure system.
-La Sportiva Solutions for example, are known to suffer from snapped straps, leaving the shoe unsecured on your foot.
-This type of damage can often be repaired by your local resoler.
+The La Sportiva Solution for example, famously suffer from snapped straps.
+Luckily, your local resoler should be able to fix minor stitching issues.

-A pair is of new shoes can be a pricey purchase, especially for us stingy climbers.
-That said, knowing when to replace climbing shoes is an important skill that will ensure you continue to climb at your highest ability.
+That said, knowing when to resole or replace climbing shoes is an important skill that will ensure you continue to climb at your highest ability.